Enscape provides a native Material Editor which is available for use in Vectorworks.

 Displacement maps are an enhancement of the bump mapping or normal mapping techniques applied to textures.
 Normally an Occlusion Map is the type of image you will use for Displacement maps.
 The actual technique employed in Enscape is called quadtree parallax displacement mapping for optimum performance.
 It’s worth noting that Displacement maps are incompatible with transparent materials so the entire “Transparency” section becomes unavailable where a displacement map has been applied (including mask textures).
 Furthermore, the brightness of Displacement maps cannot be further adjusted or inverted when editing the texture inside the Enscape Material Editor itself.

-Height maps are incredibly valuable for realism in your images and this can not be overstated enough!
+Height maps are incredibly valuable for realism in your images and this cannot be overstated enough!

 Height maps can make for incredible surface detail and noise, without actually affecting or adding more geometry.
 You can use this feature for noise on concrete surfaces, wood, tiling, or even full reliefs!
 This can go a long way in convincing the viewer that they are looking at a realistic picture.